brandonjbbb/NovemberWebScrape/README.md

 GitHub Profile: brandonjbbb
 Acknowledgments

-Special thanks to contributors, professors, and colleagues for their guidance and support during this project.
+Special thanks to professors, colleagues, and contributors for their support and feedback during the project.